Pungyeon/clean-go-article/README.md

 }
 ```

-Now we can understand why we are iterating and we can tell what we are doing, by reading the code.
-The worrying part about this comment is, that this probably should be necessary to express in prose.
-We can quite easily express this directly in our code instead:
+Now we understand <em>why</em> we have a loop and can tell <em>what</em> we're doing by simply reading the code...
+Sort of.

+This still isn't what I'd consider clean code.
+The comment is worrying because it probably should not be necessary to express such an explanation in prose, assuming the code is well written (which it isn't).
+Technically, we're still saying what we're doing, not why we're doing it.
+We can easily express this "what" directly in our code by using more meaningful names:

 ```go
 for worker_id := 0; worker_id < 10; worker_id++ {